Christian Scholar Explains Gospel Differendes

 — J. Warner Wallace (@jwarnerwallace) June 27, 2015

-But, that still hasn’t deterred unbelievers from claiming that the Gospels clash, and that the writers contradict each other.
+But, that still hasn’t deterred nonbelievers from claiming that the Gospels clash and that the writers contradict each other.
 In reality, Licona notes, is that the obvious lack of parallel detail and collusion lends to the validity of the writings as being objective third-party accounts.

 Michael Licona has written a total of six books.
 The Resurrection of Jesus: A New Historiographical Approach(2010) resulted from his doctoral research.